 And we were pretty successful, you know.
 We got it passed through the Judiciary Committee, which was chaired by Henry Hyde at the time, and I had a good relationship with him.
 And, as I said, we approached both campaigns.
 And basically, my interest was basically a single issue at the time.
 You know, I wasn’t interested in Middle East politics.
 I wasn’t interested in how they deal with, you know, the different things in the world.
 We were interested to see which campaign would support this legislation, so we can at least get that victory for civil rights in this country.

-The Gore campaign was lukewarm, because they were part of legislation that was executing this policy.
+The Gore campaign was lukewarm, because they were part of the administration that was executing this policy.
 The Bush campaign embraced us.
-And he said — I mean, he talked in the second debate about how, you know, unjustly it is to use "racial profiling," he called it, in the name of secret evidence.
+And he said — I mean, he talked in the second debate about how, you know, unjustly it is to use “racial profiling,” he called it, in the name of secret evidence.
 And we endorsed him based on that promise.
 And indeed, he was going to keep his promise.
-A lot of people don’t even know that on 9/11 itself, at 3:00 that afternoon, had 9/11 not taken place — I mean, the events — he would have announced something as far as banning the use of secret evidence, and the Republican congress was ready to pass that legislation if the President gave them that sign.
-But, you know, I am pretty critical of the policies of the Republican congress and the Bush administration, as far as many, many other issues, especially after 9/11.
+A lot of people don’t even know that on 9/11 itself, at 3:00 that afternoon, had 9/11 not taken place — I mean, the events — he would have announced something as far as banning the use of secret evidence, and the Republican Congress was ready to pass that legislation if the president gave them that sign.
+But, you know, I am pretty critical of the policies of the Republican Congress and the Bush administration, as far as many, many other issues, especially after 9/11.